igormiguell/APatchDocs/docs/faq.md

 2. If you only need to use LSPosed without other Zygisk features, you can try [Zloader](https://github.com/Mufanc/z-loader) [for LSPosed](https://t.me/mufanc_chan/28).

 ::: warning
-Zloader is **NOT** compatible with any Zygisk implementation, and you cannot use any APMs that depends on Zygisk.
+Zloader is **NOT** compatible with any Zygisk implementation, and you cannot use any APMs that depend on Zygisk either.
 Please disable or uninstall any Zygisk implementation before using Zloader.
 :::

 ::: danger